"

 Context:

-David, an instructional designer for a community college, is working on an introductory programming course for STEM majors.
-Past students struggled with the challenging content and reported feeling isolated due to the self-paced nature of the course.
+David is an instructional designer at a community college.
+He is working on a beginning programming course for STEM students.
+In the past, many students struggled with the hard content and felt isolated because the course was self-paced.

 Challenge: